Picking A Steel Target

 AR400 can readily be used with non-magnum handguns, and rim-fire rifle.
 If you plan on using center-fire rifle or magnum handgun you should jump up to AR500.

 AR500 is the most commonly used steel type, and 3/8" is the most commonly used thickness.
-The composition of the material and its hardness make it good up to a bullet impact velocity of 2,800 feet per second, and impact energy of 3,000 foot-pounds.
+The composition of the material and its hardness make it good up to a bullet impact velocity of 2,800 feet per second (less for small rounds like .223/5.56), and impact energy of 3,000 foot-pounds.
 This allows use of most calibers at appropriate distances.

 Damage is done to steel primarily in the form of pitting from heat caused from impact, and additionally in the form of bending/denting by the energy of impact.
 The heat is primarily increased by higher impact velocity, so the faster the bullet is going, the more likely you'll get pitting.
 Pitting is best resisted with a higher hardness rating.
 Bending and denting is caused by the round's energy on impact.
 I can be better resisted with thicker material.
 Even if energy on impact is kept below the recommended 3,000 ft-lb, steel plates will still bend over the course of thousands of rounds.
 Reversing the side you're shooting helps to even this out.
 Take an in depth look at this stuff in here.